anielsen001/diy-corsi-rosenthal-box/README.md

 the difference between a new and used filter.

 This original box was largely used in an open basement.
 The box fan is a 20in.
-Hurricane which works well becuase the control is accessible, but it is louder than I’d like.
-The fitlers are 3M Filtrete 1900.
+Hurricane which works well because the control is accessible, but it is louder than I’d like.
+The filters are 3M Filtrete 1900.

 <div id="fig-used-cr-box">